yury-lysogorskiy/lammps/doc/src/Run_formats.rst

 this is a command for conditional execution **outside** a run or minimization.
-To trigger actions on specific conditions **during** a run is a non-trivial operation that usually requires adopting one of the available fix commands or creating a new one.
+To trigger actions on specific conditions **during** a run is a non-trivial operation that usually requires adopting one of the available "fix" commands or creating a new "fix" command.

 LAMMPS commands change the internal state and thus the order of commands matters and reordering them can produce different results.
 For example,